f5devcentral/f5-automation-labs/docs/class1/module2/lab1.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are multiple ways to install an iApp on BIG-IP.
 These includes using
-TMOS Shell (TMSH), the GUI (TMUI), and the REST Interface.
-All of these mechanisms
+TMOS Shell (TMSH through SSH), the GUI (TMUI), and the REST Interface.
+All
-are supported and, if required, can be used in conjunction with each other.
+of these mechanisms are supported and, if required, can be used in
+conjunction with each other.

 For instance, you can install an iApp template from BIG-IP GUI and then deploy
 a new service via iControl REST using tools such as cURL, Postman and Ansible.